rutgersdh/caridischo/pages/faq.md

 permalink: '/faq/'
 ---

-### What is digital scholarship?
+### What counts as music DH?

-The scholarly and cultural record is now a hybrid material reality—parts analog, parts digital.
-Vast commodified libraries and small, carefully-curated collections of digitized historical and cultural artifacts are now commonplace sources for our research; most of our writing for publication happens directly in and for the computer, with print being an after-effect; the venues themselves for such publications is increasingly online and opened.
-An enormous amount of data now carry our cultures and histories as a result.
-This data, as such, can also be manipulated using algorithms, often to detect patterns in corpora, and at other times to create new knowledge, or even convincing falsehoods; powerful networking tools seem to fuel a new kind of acknowledged collaboration, outside of service and clientelist relationships in the production and hoarding of knowledge. *Digital scholarship* speaks of this brave new world, and the material objects and architectures that enable our movements through it.

-### Can't you just give it to me straight?

-Sure.
-How about...
-The digital archives we use and produce for our research, and the new forms our research, teaching and publishing can take because computers.
+At the MLA 2018 Annual Meeting, there was some discussion about what constitutes a digital humanities project in music.
+Here follow some brief remarks and loose guidelines.
+In comments to the meeting minutes, Michael Cuthbert remarked that one often observes a distinction between composition (digital art) and musicology and music theory (digital humanities).
+David Day asked what distinctions we might draw between an online digital collection or library (e.g. the Danish National Digital Sheet Music Archive), a source of structured or semi-structured data (e.g. a music encoding dataset), and a project that includes some editorial apparatus, critical essays and/or similar contribution (e.g. the CHARM Mazurka Project or the Josquin Research Project).
+To this, one might add bibliographic and information resources, e.g. Early Music Sources and Digital Resources for Musicology.
+And music teachers use a range of digital technologies as well, although the list maintainer is less well acquainted with online presentations of materials in music pedagogy.
+In our [data sheet](https://docs.google.com/spreadsheets/d/1UyCED16mYxo3XE4RuushxE7DWyqR_CNFecn0k79ldA4/edit?usp=sharing), we have leaned towards specialized digital collections, digital editions, and other projects that hover over the general area of bibliographic and musicological studies.
+The emphasis is there for now, but there's no reason why we would not also include strong contributions in digital music pedagogy, theory, composition, as well as well-prepared/described datasets.
+To that end, please make use of the `category` field to describe your contribution.
+We have used that field to tease out some genre groupings and think about other ways of presenting this information.

 ### Why is my project not here?

-This directory was compiled over a period of over a month by a [group of our colleagues]({{ '/credits/' | absolute_url}})---librarians and scholars.
-These colleagues heard about the directory through social media networks and word of mouth.
-We did our best to promote the collection of data in order to make sure that most of us knew we were building a directory.
-We don't know why your project is not here.
+This directory was compiled over a period of a few years by a [group of our colleagues]({{ '/credits/' | absolute_url}})---librarians and scholars.
+We did our best to collect data by searching relevant professional listservs, conference hashtags on social media, [Reviews in DH](https://reviewsindh.pubpub.org/), [DH Awards](http://dhawards.org/), and other sources.

 ### So... how do I add my project?

 The website for this directory was built as a static site by design.
-It is meant to be a snapshot, a census, not a platform.
-We decided to do this because of [our gravitation towards minimal computing practices](https://web.archive.org/web/20200326054116/https://des4div.library.northeastern.edu/design-for-diversity-the-case-of-ed-alex-gil/), but also because of the history of project directories in the larger world of digital humanities.
-Simply put, we're dealing here with Walter Benjamin's angel of history: nothing but disaster has befallen most previous attempts at building these comprehensive, exhaustive, always-open-for-business databases of projects.

-Do not despair, though.
-We are keeping [our original data sheet on Google docs](https://docs.google.com/spreadsheets/d/1PfgI0GrQR60gwRFVIZmZtWae9JyAMpZNFOZRe5xsMsg/edit#gid=0) open and available to everyone.
-You can share your project there!
-A new column was added that asks for the year a new entry was added.
-Make sure to use it.
-We have discussed building a new directory a few years from now, for a future Caribbean Digital conference.
-Who knows... perhaps we're starting a tradition.
+It is meant to be a snapshot in time, not an ever-evolving platform.
+We are keeping [our original Google sheet](https://docs.google.com/spreadsheets/d/1UyCED16mYxo3XE4RuushxE7DWyqR_CNFecn0k79ldA4/edit?usp=sharing) open and available to everyone.
+Please add your project there!
+There's a column for the year a new entry was added.
+Make sure to use that.
+At future meetings of the Music Library Association, we may decide to build a new directory.

-### I found a serious error in your data.
-Who do I talk to?

-If the error is truly serious, talk to Alex Gil.
-He takes full responsibility for the contents of this site and its mistakes and misfortunes.
-Examples of serious errors include misattributions in the "creator" or in the "open access" category.

-### What goes good with Dominican rum?

-Ice.
-Maybe un poquito de limón.